acidtv/octosearch/README.md

 Octosearch
 ==========

-Octosearch is search server.
+Octosearch is a search server.
 It indexes your local and remote filesystems, internal websites and cloud storage so you can easily find what you're looking for.

 Requirements
 ------------

  The project runs on Python 3, most systems will have that installed already.
  Python dependencies are managed with pipenv, so you'll need that.

-### Installing dependencies

 Installation
 -----------